-Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2016 on page 52.
-In arriving at these amounts, the Committee compared the original target award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including the Named Executive Officers other than Messrs.
-Leonti and Weeks) with the final payout amounts of annual cash incentive compensation for the other executive officers including Messrs.
-Leonti and Weeks, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including the Named Executive Officers other than Mr. Leonti and Weeks).
-Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan between 47% and 51%, with an average reduction of approximately 50%.
-The amounts reported in the table represent the final amounts paid to the Named Executive Officers (other than Messrs.
-Leonti and Weeks) following that exercise of discretion.
-Messrs.
-Leonti's and Weeks' General RONA Bonus were awarded outside of the Performance Bonus Plan and, therefore, they received a payout calculated in the manner described beginning on page 37.
+Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2019.
+In arriving at these amounts, the Committee compared the original target award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including each of the Named Executive Officers other than Ms. Parmentier) with the final payout amounts of annual cash incentive compensation for the other executive officers, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan.
+Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan by approximately 35%.
+The amounts reported in the tables above represent the final amounts paid to the Named Executive Officers following that exercise of discretion.